Accidental Ingestion of Dental Materials: Treatment and Prevention

 Early diagnosis remains the key to successful treatment and minimally complicated management of aspirated or ingested objects.
 Failing to address objects that are lost intraoperatively can pose significant medico-legal risk and can have severe consequences for the patient.
 Having a plan in place can help reduce some of the stress and potential for miscommunication that occurs with any kind of medical emergency.

-Teams should consider how they would respond to the immediate needs of a patient with a compromised airway as well as how they would manage a patient when they suspect an object as been inhaled or swallowed.
-Questions like which hospital or physician will the patient be referred to, who will pay for treatment and how will the patient be followed up are all better asked before this kind of complication occurs.
-Finally, teams should examine how they are trying to prevent foreign body accidents in general, and specifically during implant treatment.
+Teams should consider how they would respond to the immediate needs of a patient with a compromised airway, as well as how they would manage a patient when they suspect an object as been inhaled or swallowed.
+Questions like which hospital or physician the patient will be referred to, who will pay for treatment, and how the patient will be followed up are all better asked before this kind of complication occurs.
+Finally, teams should examine how they are trying to prevent foreign-body accidents in general, and specifically during implant treatment.

 - M. Bergermann, P.J.
 Donald, D.F. aWengen: Screwdriver aspiration.
 A complication of dental implnt placement.
 Int.
 J. Oral Maxillofac.
 Surg.
 1992; 21: 339-341